swei8272/ARGUS-Adaptive-Reasoning-Grounded-Under-Statistics-for-Phishing-Detection/README.md

-Here is the example of the complete Prompts mentioned in ARGUS:
+## Below is the example of the complete Prompts mentioned in ARGUS:

 Prompt Example 1: clear  logo，domain does not match the brand